awssat/laravel-visits/README.md

 #### Requirement
 - Laravel 5.5+
 - PHP 7.1+
-- This package rely on heavly on Redis.
+- This package rely heavly on Redis.
 To use it, make sure that Redis is configured and ready. (see [Laravel Redis Configuration](https://laravel.com/docs/5.6/redis#configuration))

 #### Config
-To adjust the library, you can publish the config file to your project using:
+To adjust the package to your needs, you can publish the config file to your project's config folder using:
 ```
 php artisan vendor:publish --provider="awssat\Visits\VisitsServiceProvider"
 ```